 Make sure you are working with a well-trained and trustworthy professional.
 Seeing the license will ensure you the agent is accredited to sell in your area.

-Every listing agent should prepare a list of referrals at your first meeting.
+Listing agent should prepare a list of referrals at your first meeting.
 This shows you that he or she has a handful of clients who were happy with the work.

 3. How long have you been in the industry?